-Randall W. Williams, MD, FACOG, Acting Director
+Randall W. Williams, MD, FACOG, Director

 (573) 751-6001, Debbie Mebruer, Executive Assistant

 The oversight for the Missouri Department of Health and Senior Services comes from the director, who is responsible for the management of the department and the administration of its programs and services.
-The deputy department director assists the director in the management of the department and acts for the director in his absence.

 A State Board of Health and State Board of Senior Services advise the director regarding the priorities, policies and programs of the department and review rules promulgated by the department.
 The boards each consist of seven members appointed by the Governor, with the advice and consent of the Missouri Senate.